-New passport suggested to improve epilepsy care for childrenSeptember 23rd, 2013 in Health /
+New passport suggested to improve epilepsy care for childrenSeptember 23, 2013 in Medicine & Health / Health

 A new report, published today by the Royal College of Paediatrics and Child Health, recommends that parents keep an 'epilepsy passport' to aid communication between professionals involved in their child's epilepsy care.

 Over 85% of children with epilepsies admitted to intensive care or dying in the UK have associated developmental impairments.
 Nearly half (44%) of these children have at least three different health professionals involved in their on-going care, including paediatricians, health visitors, school nurses, geneticists and neurosurgeons, making communication about care between these professionals difficult.

 The fact that many experience difficult to control seizures with frequent hospital admissions, is resulting in an over-focus on day to day management of acute episodes at the expense of seeing the bigger picture which is key to keeping the condition under control.